 The atmosphere within this meeting room was completely different from the Romano Family one.
 If insincerity and tension had a smell, then this room was permeated with it.
 The scent was a lot like alcohol and not the good kind.
 Too clean.

-Cadence almost chuckled at the dramatic thought and then froze as she felt a particularly curious gaze prick her skin.
+Cadence almost chuckled at the dramatic thought before freezing when she felt a particularly curious gaze prick her skin.
 She shrugged her stiffened shoulders and scanned the crowd.
 It did not take long for her to lock eyes with the starrer.

 There he was.
 The boy.